She Was Locked in the Attic – Ghost Hunting in Laconia, NH

 Webster Place Cemetery was previously known as Salisbury Cemetery, from an era before the town of Salisbury (NH) was incorporated as part of Franklin.

-According to Wikipedia: While still part of Massachusetts, the town was granted as Baker’s Town after Captain Thomas Baker in 1736.
+According to Wikipedia, While still part of Massachusetts, the town was granted as Baker’s Town after Captain Thomas Baker in 1736.
 After New Hampshire became a separate colony, the town was re-granted with the name Stevenstown.
-Additionally known as Gerrishtown and New Salisbury, the name Salisbury was taken when the town incorporated in 1768.
+Additionally known as Gerrishtown and New Salisbury, the name Salisbury was taken when the town was incorporated in 1768.

 In 1746, this site was part of the northernmost fort of the Merrimack River, when Salisbury was called Stevenstown.
 The fort was built after the 1745 attack on the Call family, near the current location of the Franklin Historical Society.